RiverGlide/CukeSalad/Examples/Calculator/features/README.md

 cukesalad is an extension to cucumber that does away with regular expression.

-The examples are for your 'typical' *calculator*.
+The examples are for your **typical calculator**.
 To 'automate' this:

     When I add, the number '1' to the number '2'